-1. Attach the brackets to the device using the screws provided in the Bracket Mounting Kit.
+1. Attach the extension brackets to the device using the screws provided in the Rack Mounting Kit.

-Figure 8: Attaching the Brackets
+Figure 9: Attaching the Extension Brackets

-- Use the screws provided in the Bracket Mounting Kit. - 2.
-Following your rack plan, mark the holes in the rack where the switch will be installed. - 3.
+Use the screws provided in the Rack Mounting Kit.

+- 2. Following your rack plan, mark the holes in the rack where the switch will be installed. - 3.
 One person should lift the switch into the rack so that it is aligned with the marked holes. - 4.
 The second person should secure the switch in the rack, using four rackmounting screws (not provided).

-Figure 9: Installing the Switch in a Rack
+Figure 10: Installing the Switch in a Rack

-- Use the rack mounting screws supplied with the rack. - 5.
-If installing a single switch only, go to "Power and Grounding" on page 24. - 6.
-If installing multiple switches, repeat steps 1 to 4 to mount the switches following your rack plan.
+with the rack.

+5. If installing a single switch only, go to "Power and Grounding" on page 25.

+6. If installing multiple switches, repeat steps 1 to 4 to mount the switches following your rack plan.